danielbentes/uim-protocol/README.md

 ### 5.7 Service Management APIs

 APIs that allow web services to manage their registration, including creating, updating, and deleting services.
+Used in the centralized architecture.

 #### Register Service